CPE Services Logo

 3. Best Conditions:

-1. a “reasonably sized” (say, 20% diameter) centerwell w/ inboard launders
+a) a “reasonably sized” (say, .2 Diam) centerwell w/ launders cantilevered 25% diameter inboard

-2. with the new “L.A.-EDI” flocculating/ energy-dissipating inlet
+b) with the new “L.A.-EDI” flocculating / energy-dissipating inlet

 • Periodic Maintenance: should dewater and inspect at least once/yr!